 Enter smart.
 Leave brilliant.

-Imagine a college experience that begins by applauding you for your high scores and potential and
+Imagine a college experience that begins by applauding you for your high achievement and immense potential, as well as ...

 The Honors Experience

 It’s designed for smart students like you who want the very best experience that an undergraduate education can offer: a rigorous, interdisciplinary curriculum, a cohort of creative and passionate peers, and the professional guidance and support to explore, create, learn, and succeed brilliantly.

 Bloomsburg’s Honors College combines the affordability, resources, academics, and campus life of a comprehensive state university with the seminar-style classes, personal attention, close interaction with faculty, and supportive community you would expect at a prestigious liberal arts college.
 From your very first day on campus — when current Honors students will meet you and your family to help you move into Honors Learning Community housing in Lycoming Residence Hall — to when you graduate with Honors, yours will be among the most supportive, enriching, and personalized undergraduate experiences available anywhere.